ros2/ros2_documentation/source/Concepts/About-ROS-Interfaces.rst

 1. Background
 -------------

-ROS applications typically communicate through interfaces of one of two types: messages and services.
+ROS applications typically communicate through interfaces of one of three types: messages, services and actions.
-ROS uses a simplified description language to describe these interfaces.
+ROS 2 uses a simplified description language, the interface definition language (IDL), to describe these interfaces.
 This description makes it easy for ROS tools to automatically generate source code for the interface type in several target languages.

-In this document we will describe the supported types and how to create your own msg/srv files.
+In this document we will describe the supported types.

+* msg: ``.msg`` files are simple text files that describe the fields of a ROS message.
+They are used to generate source code for messages in different languages.
+* srv: ``.srv`` files describe a service.
+They are composed of two parts: a request and a response.
+The request and response are message declarations.
+* action: ``.action`` files describe actions.
+They are composed of three parts: a goal, a result, and feedback.

-2. Message Description Specification
+2. Message description specification
 ------------------------------------

 Messages description are defined in ``.msg`` files in the ``msg/`` directory of a ROS package.